 Accordingly, Delegate access is a user-manager permission, as it presumes that the user/owner of the mailbox is explicitly granting access.
 Impersonation, on the other hand, has been designed to support enterprise applications, and is an administratively controlled access methodology that requires no intervention from the mailbox owner

-One way to think of the differences is that Impersonation is access for applications, whereas Delegate access is access is for users.
+One way to think of the differences is that Impersonation is access for applications, whereas Delegate access is access for users.

 There's also support for better logging out of the box, which gives you much more power to audit how applications access your data: